prody/ProDy-website/tutorials/clustenmd_tutorial/intro.rst

   $ ipython --pylab

-First, we will make necessary imports from ProDy_, NumPy_, Matplotlib_, Pandas_, Seaborn_
+First, we will make necessary imports from ProDy_, NumPy_, and Matplotlib_ packages.
-packages.

 .. ipython:: python

     import numpy as np
     import matplotlib.pyplot as plt
-    import seaborn as sns
-    import pandas as pd
     import prody as pr
     plt.ion()